ms/buildtogether.tech/tooling/index.md

 approach system builds as a programming problem.

-The current generation of build managers dispense with custom configuration file syntaxes and use the data strcuctures of dynamic languages like Python and Ruby.
+The current generation of build managers dispense with custom configuration file syntaxes and use the data structures of dynamic languages like Python and Ruby.
 [Snakemake][snakemake] and [Rake][rake] are examples of such a system: its users write their "configurations" as small Python or Ruby programs, making use of an extensive support library that handles dependencies, invokes appropriate